johncarl-ux/mycapstone/opmdc-2/README.md

 1. Ensure Apache/PHP is running and you have a logged-in session in the browser (login via `login.html`).
 2. Open the target dashboard(s): `barangay-dashboard.php`, `staff-dashboard.php`, `head-dashboard.php`.
-3. Submit a new request from the barangay dashboard.
+3. Submit a new proposal from the barangay dashboard.
 Check the Network tab for the POST to `notifications.php` (should return JSON with `id`).
 4. Other dashboards (staff/head) should receive the notification without manual refresh; if not, check the browser console and Apache error logs.

 Troubleshooting